-If you missed out, we're developing a gadget equipped with multiple sensors which can be attached to micromobility vehicles, such as a bike, an e-scooter or even a skateboard.
+If you missed out, we're developing a gadget equipped with multiple sensors attached to micromobility vehicles, such as a bike, an e-scooter or even a skateboard.
 When approaching an obstacle or sensing danger (motor vehicles, pedestrians, crosswalks, etc.), our gadget will emit sound and vibration alerts to keep us safe while travelling.

 We call these assumptions usability hypotheses.

-We can differentiate lot's of prototypes, let's see which of these can we encounter most often in the solution-product fit stage.
+We can differentiate lots of prototypes.
+Let's see which of these can we encounter most often in the solution-product fit stage.

 The first prototypes will be rough representations of the product.
 These are called low-fidelity prototypes.
 Later on, as we refine them, they will more closely resemble the final product.
 Those will be called high-fidelity prototypes.

-I personally prefer starting out with a non-clickable wireframe and putting it through the build-measure-learn loop once.
-I use the experiences of this test to then build a clickable mockup, which I iterate until I get the feedback that I have achieved the desired user experience.
+I prefer starting with a non-clickable wireframe and putting it through the build-measure-learn loop once.
+I use the experiences of this test to build a clickable mockup, which I iterate until I get the feedback that I have achieved the desired user experience.
 It doesn't have to be perfect, but it has to deliver the desired level.

-While in the solution-product fit stage.
-But how does magic come into the picture and what does product development have to do with L. Frank Baum's children's tale?
+Creating a Wizard of Oz prototype can be an exciting opportunity in the solution-product fit stage.
+But how does magic come into the picture, and what does product development have to do with L. Frank Baum's children's tale?

-The aim of a Wizard of Oz type of prototype is to allow users to experience the full functionality and user experience of the final product.
+A Wizard of Oz type of prototype aims to allow users to experience the final product's full functionality and user experience.
 But how does that differ from the finished product then?

-Hopefully, the user won't suspect anything until we disclose our mischievous actions in the debrief interview and feedback session.
-Just like in the story, when Toto the dog pulls away the curtains to reveal that our colleague has been directing us similar to a wizard.
+Hopefully, the user won't suspect anything until we disclose our mischievous actions in the debrief interview and feedback session, just like in the story when Toto the dog pulls away the curtains to reveal that our colleague has been directing us similar to a wizard.

 By now, I have presented several prototypes.
 But how do we measure their success?
 What data can we rely on when declaring our assumption as true or false?